-Along with the “dizzy” development of information technology, the emergence of the blockchain platform has become a new trend widely applied to industries such as finance and banking, electronics and telecommunications, accounting. audit or retail.
-So in this article, we will provide blockchain basics for newcomers.
+Along with the “dizzy” development of information technology, the emergence of the blockchain platform has become a new trend widely applied to industries such as finance and banking, electronics and telecommunications, and accounting. audit or retail.
+So in this article, we will provide basics of blockchain for newcomers.

 What is blockchain and blockchain technology?

 Blockchain is a database system in the form of a block that allows securely storing and transmitting information linked together by extremely complex cryptographic algorithms.
-In other words, it is seen as a ledger of the company where all activities related to the company’s currency are closely monitored.
+In other words, it is seen as a company ledger where all activities related to the company’s currency are closely monitored.

-In the field of technology, it is a book that stores digital data.
+In the technology field, it is a book that stores digital data.
 Blockchain technology is the concept or protocol behind the operation of the blockchain.
 This technology makes cryptocurrencies (cryptographically secure digital currencies) like Bitcoin work like the Internet makes email.

 Types of blockchain

-The public blockchain system allows anyone to write and read data on the blockchain.
+The public basics of blockchain system allows anyone to write and read data on the blockchain.
 Transactions on the public blockchain require validation by thousands of participating nodes.
-Therefore, it is extremely difficult to attack this system and costs an extremely large amount of money.
+Therefore, it is tough to attack this system and costs a lot of money.
 These public blockchains use proof-of-work or proof-of-stake consensus mechanisms.
 The 2 common examples of public blockchains are Bitcoin and Ethereum (ETH) blockchains.

 For a private system, only the user has the right to read the data, not the written permission because this belongs to an absolutely trusted third party.
 Since this is private, the transaction confirmation time is extremely fast because only a few devices are required to participate in the transaction validation.
 For example, Ripple or Hyperledger is a private and licensed blockchain.